Asmaetnani/ToDo/README.md

 Creating new tasks
 -
-The essential components of a task : description, finished and a Tag.
+The essential components of a task : description, finished ,a Tag and finally DueDate.

 To add a task we first need a dialog
 ```cpp
 #include "addtask.h"